sakib-75/Automation-Practice/README.md

 **Run the above cycle for another user.**

-## This project cover following topic:
+## This project covers the following topics:

 1. Java
 2. Selenium